GIV-UCalgary/GIV-Website/content/authors/farima/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - M.Sc.
 Students
 ---
+I am a thesis-based Master’s student in Computational Media Design at the University of Calgary, with a background in design, architecture, and 3D modeling.
+My research focuses on physicalization and 3D printing, transforming complex data into tangible and accessible forms.
+By combining computational design and innovative visualization techniques, I aim to bridge the gap between data and public understanding, creating solutions that make complex concepts more relatable and engaging.